-Resolutions 4 to 7 relate to the election and re-election of Directors.
-The Board appointed Mark Dampier a Director with effect from 1 March 2016 and he is accordingly seeking election by shareholders as required by the Company's Articles.
-Hugh Twiss, Jonathan Silver and Roger Walsom will each offer themselves for re-election, as they are required to do annually because of their length of tenure.
+Resolutions 5 to 8 relate to the re-election of Directors.
+In accordance with the Company's Articles, Davina Curling will retire by rotation and seek re-election at this year's AGM.
+Jonathan Silver, Hugh Twiss and Roger Walsom will each offer themselves for re-election, as they are required to do annually because of their length of tenure.
 The Board has confirmed that all of these Directors perform effectively and demonstrate independence and commitment to their roles.
-Biographical details of all of the Directors are set out on page 20.
+Biographical details of all of the Directors are set out on page 22.